5th February, 2025

 If it gets hit by a brick after 3 months, then it should be replaced, and you will have only had 3 months of use.

-In practice, how long a hard hat lasts can vary from 1 day up to the expiration date, depending on any damage that might occur.
+In practice, how long a hard hat lasts can vary from 1 day up to the expiration date, depending on any damage that might occur in between.

 In all circumstances where the expiration date has been exceeded, the hard hat should be replaced, regardless of how good a condition it appears to be in.